emelie-nilsson/Milstone-project1/README.md

 ### Manual testing
+The Join Us form and all links on all the pages have been tested.
+The results were satisfactory.
+More details are shown in the table below.

 | What's being tested   | Expected outcome |Actual outcome
 | -------- | ------- |-------|
 | **Navigation bar**  |   |